miquelmanaois/activedirectory/README.md

 </p>

-<h3>Step 4: Create an Admin and Normal User Account in AD v1.15.8</h3>
+<h3>Step 4: Create an Admin and Normal User Account in Active Directory v1.15.8</h3>

-- Download osTicket (download from within lab files: [link](https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6))
+- On DC-1, open up Server Manager
+	- Click tools at the top right hand side
+		- select Active Directory Users and Computers.
+			- Right click mydomain.com -> New -> Select Oranizational Unit (We will be creating 2 folders.)
+				- Name one _EMPLOYEES and the other _ADMINS
-- Right click on the file and select extract all
+			- Right click mydomain.com and click referesh to sort the new organizational units to the top.
-- Copy the “upload” folder INTO c:\inetpub\wwwroot
-- Rename “upload” to “osTicket”
+				- Go to _ADMINS organzational unit -> right click -> New -> User
+					- First/Last name: jane doe
+					- user login name: jane_admin
+					- Select next and create a password
+						- uncheck all boxes, select next and then select finish
+				- Go to _ADMINS organzational unit -> right click Jane doe -> select properties
+					- Click "member of" tab -> Select Add -> type in domain admins -> Check Names -> OK -> Apply
+- Log out of DC-1 as "labuser" and log back in as “mydomain.com\jane_admin”

 <p align="center">